A. How the Corinthians should consider Paul and the apostles.

 d.
 And stewards of the mysteries of God: What did Paul and the other apostles “manage” in the household of God?
 Among other things, they were stewards of the mysteries of God.
 They “managed” (in the sense of preserving and protecting) and “dispensed” (in the sense of distributing) the truth of God.

 i.
-Whenever Paul would hear criticism of his style or manner, he could simply ask “Did I give you the truth?”
-As a good steward, that’s all he really cared about.
+Whenever Paul would hear criticism of his style or manner, he could simply ask, “Did I give you the truth?”
+As a good steward, that’s what he first cared about.

 e.
 It is required in servants that one be found faithful: For stewards, the important thing was faithfulness.
 They had to be efficient managers of the master’s resources.
-A steward never owned the property or resource he dealt with; he simply managed them for his master and had to manage them faithfully.
+A steward never owned the property or resource he dealt with; he simply managed it for his master and had to manage it faithfully.

 2. (3-5) Being God’s servants, we answer only to Him.

 But with me it is a very small thing that I should be judged by you or by a human court.
 In fact, I do not even judge myself.
 For I know nothing against myself, yet I am not justified by this; but He who judges me is the Lord.
 Therefore judge nothing before the time, until the Lord comes, who will both bring to light the hidden things of darkness and reveal the counsels of the hearts.
 Then each one’s praise will come from God.

 a.
 It is a very small thing that I should be judged by you: Paul insists that their low estimation of him really mattered little; it is what God judges that is important (he who judges me is the Lord).

 i.
 Can, or should, every Christian today have the same attitude?
 Should we have no or little regard for what other Christians think about us, and just say he who judges me is the Lord?
 We can only say this, in the full sense that Paul means it, if we are apostles.
 If the Corinthians claimed that Paul could not judge them, and that they would simply wait for God’s judgment, Paul would remind them that he is a father to them, and has the right to correct their behavior.